TAMS-Group/bio_ik/README.md

 The bio-ik solver is based on a memetic algorithm that combines traditional gradient-based search with a hybrid genetic and particle-swarm optimization.
-See (Starke,Hendrich,Zhang CEC-2017) for the basic idea and the details of the evolutionary operators and (Starke,Hendrich,Krupke,Zhang IROS-2017) for the description of the algorithm applied to many IK and manipulation tasks.
+See [3] for the basic idea and the details of the evolutionary operators and [4] for the description of the algorithm applied to many IK and manipulation tasks.

 Internally, vectors of all robot joint values are used to encode different intermediate solutions (the *genotype* of the genetic algorithm).
 During the optimization, joint values are always checked against the active lower and upper joint limits, so that only valid robot configurations are generated.

 To calculate the fitness of individuals, the cumulative error over all given individual goals is calculated.
-An individual with no error encodes a solution for the IK problem, while individuals with small error give approximate solutions.
+Any individual with zero error is an exact solution for the IK problem, while individuals with small error correspond to approximate solutions.

 Individuals are sorted by their fitness, and gradient-based optimization is tried on the best few configuration, resulting in fast convergence and good performance for many problems.